 I have been living under a blanket of heavy knits and hot soup and Sufjan Stevens for the past two weeks.
 A.K.A. my Disneyland.

-So really the only thing that can make this autumn situation even better is a good cocktail like a tea hot toddy, a ginger old fashioned, or something of the apple cider variety.
+So really the only thing that can make this autumn situation even better is a good cocktail like a tea hot toddy, a spicy ginger old fashioned, or something of the apple cider variety.

 This little cocktail is a refreshing spin on classic apple cider!
 It has ginger beer, fresh lime juice, and a hint of cardamom for a sweet and tart cocktail with a hint of spice.
 I’ve been making it for parties and holidays the past 7 years and it always hits on a chilly day.
 Let’s get into it!